-Say we were to choose Puerto Vallarta as a home base instead of a major city in Europe…this is what our travel options would look like:
+Say we were to choose Puerto Vallarta as a home base in North America instead of a major city in one of the EU countries…this is what our travel options would look like:

 Since the flights around Europe are so cheap, you have the opportunity to explore and experience many different cultures just a flight away from your home!